Bhavramsi/samsung-riscv/README.md

 # TASK 1
  This Task involves reviewing C-based and RISC-V-based lab videos and performing the compilation of C code using both GCC and the RISC-V compiler.

+ # TASK 2
+ Performing SPIKE simulation and debugging the C code using Spike's interactive debugging mode.